 Special considerations: Rocky soil conditions in many parts of Connecticut may require the contractor to discuss excavation methods with the fire marshal, particularly if blasting or mechanical rock breaking is needed.

-Massachusetts Permit Requirements
+Massachusetts Oil Tank Removal Permit Requirements

 MCP framework: If contamination is discovered during removal, the Massachusetts Contingency Plan kicks in.
 This requires notification to MassDEP, engagement of a Licensed Site Professional (LSP), and compliance with specific investigation and cleanup timelines.
 The MCP is one of the most detailed cleanup frameworks in the nation.